UMAprotocol/UMIPs/Implementations/defillama-tvl.md

     - If `AggregationPeriod` is not provided then only single TVL value should be evaluated at the latest available daily timestamp that is at or before the effective price request timestamp.
     - If `AggregationPeriod` is provided then series of daily TVL values should be evaluated.
 The first evaluation timestamp is set by subtracting `AggregationPeriod` from the effective price request timestamp and identifying the closest available (at or after) daily timestamp.
 The last evaluation timestamp is set the same as for scenario without `AggregationPeriod` (above).
 All available daily timestamps between the start and end evaluation (inclusive) should be evaluated.
 3. Determine TVL values for all the evaluation timestamp(s) (Step 2) from the returned `tvl` array by taking `totalLiquidityUSD` value where item's `date` matches evaluation timestamp(s).
-4. If `AggregationMethod` is provided perform its referenced instructions using the TVL time series for all the evaluation timestamps to derive single TVL value.
-Otherwise use the only evaluated TVL data point for further processing.
+4. If `AggregationMethod` is provided follow the instructions of the chosen method section from the [supported aggregation methods](https://github.com/UMAprotocol/UMIPs/blob/master/Implementations/aggregation-methods.md) using the TVL time series for all the evaluation timestamps to derive single TVL value.
+In case the `AggregationMethod` was not provided or its string value is not supported use the last evaluated TVL data point for further processing.
 5. If `PostProcessingMethod` is provided perform its referenced instructions using the resolved TVL metric (Step 4) and post-processing function parameters from `PostProcessingParameters`.
 Otherwise use the raw TVL metric.
 6. Follow instructions in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md) to apply rounding on the processed metric based on the value of `Rounding` parameter and return the result as resolved price.